brunoborges/toml-schema/README.md

 ### Minimum and Maximum Occurrences - `minoccurs` and `maxoccurs`

-The conditions `minoccurs` and `maxoccurs` may only be used to set the minimum/maximum length of elements on an `array` or on a `table-sequence`.
+The conditions `minoccurs` and `maxoccurs` may only be used to set the minimum/maximum length of elements on a `table-sequence`.

 ### Minimum Value / Maximum Value - `minvalue` and `maxvalue`